Mission: Impossible (1966 TV series): Inspiration

 A key inspiration for Geller was the 1964 Jules Dassin film Topkapi, innovative for its methodical depiction of an elaborate heist.
 Geller switched the focus away from criminals, but kept Dassin's style of minimal dialogue, prominent music scoring and clockwork-precision execution by a team of diverse specialists.
 Several episodes show close-up shots of an agent's wristwatch to convey the suspense of working on a deadline.

 Geller also insisted on minimal character development because he felt that seeing the characters as blank slates would make them more convincing in undercover work, and because he wanted to keep the focus on the caper.
 Geller vetoed attempts by writers to develop the main characters.
-Even after Geller was removed from the show, the agents were rarely if ever seen in their "real" lives, and had only one scene where they interacted at Phelps' apartment.
+Even after Geller was removed from the show, the agents were rarely if ever seen in their "real" lives, and had only one scene where they interacted at Phelps's apartment.

-The producers of Mission: Impossible were sued for plagiarism by the creators of a short-lived ABC show called 21 Beacon Street.
+The producers of Mission: Impossible were sued for plagiarism by the creators of a short-lived NBC show called 21 Beacon Street.
 The suit was settled out of court.
 Geller claimed never to have seen the earlier show; 21 Beacon Street's story editor and pilot scripter, Laurence Heath, later wrote several episodes of Mission: Impossible.

 Writer William Read Woodfield was a fan of David Maurer's nonfiction 1940 book about con artists, The Big Con (also an unofficial inspiration for The Sting), and many episodes are strikingly similar to cons described in the book.

 The tape scene is very similar to one described in the 1964 Nick Carter-Killmaster novel Saigon, published in December 1964 and repeated in the 1966 novel Danger Key (copyright registered in February 1966).
 In the novels, secret agent Carter receives a package from his superior which, when activated, plays a tape-recorded message that self-destructs after playing once.